The benefits system will change significantly over the next few years.

 Changes will be introduced to Employment and Support Allowance and Housing Benefit.

-It’s also expected that in summer 2014, the new benefit Universal Credit will be introduced to Northern Ireland.
+It’s also expected that Universal Credit will be introduced to Northern Ireland.

-Some of these changes will be similar to reforms that have already started happening in England, Scotland and Wales.
+Some of these changes will be similar to reforms that are already underway in England, Scotland and Wales.

-The details above are based on information from the Social Security Agency, which is responsible for administering state benefits in Northern Ireland.
-But all of these plans are liable to change.
+The details above are based on information from the Social Security Agency, which is responsible for state benefits in Northern Ireland.
+But all of these plans may change.
 We aim to keep this page updated with the latest news about welfare reform in Northern Ireland, and you can also check nidirect.gov.uk for the latest news.

 Further information and support